chetanyakan/mattermost-plugin-circleci/README.md

 ## Licensed

-This repository is licensed under the [Apache 2.0 License](https://github.com/mattermost/mattermost-plugin-github/blob/master/LICENSE).
+This repository is licensed under the [MIT License](https://github.com/chetanyakan/mattermost-plugin-circleci/blob/master/LICENSE).

 ## About the CircleCI Plugin